wmwxwa/tyk-docs/tyk-docs/content/product-stack/tyk-gateway/key-concepts/how-to-optimise-analytics-in-a-redis-cluster.md

 title: "How To Optimise Analytics In A Redis Cluster"
 date: 2024-02-02
 tags: ["Analytics", "Distributed Analytics", "Redis", "Redis Shards", "analytics_config.enable_multiple_analytics_keys" ]
-description: "Explains how to reduce CPU usage in a Redis Cluster by configuring Tyk to use a Redis Cluster to distribute analytics keys to multiple Redis Shards"
+description: "Explains how to reduce CPU usage in a Redis Cluster by configuring Tyk to distribute analytics keys to multiple Redis Shards"
 ---

 The illustration below highlights the scenario where a single Redis node is exhibiting high CPU usage of 1.20% within a Redis Cluster.
 One possible reason for this could be that analytics are enabled and the keys are being stored within a single Redis server.